JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The package.json file is a key element in lots of app codebases based on the Node.js ecosystem.

-If you work with JavaScript, or you’ve ever interacted with a JavaScript project, Node.js or a front-end project, you surely met the `package.json` file.
+If you work with JavaScript, or you've ever interacted with a JavaScript project, Node.js or a front-end project, you surely met the `package.json` file.

-What’s that for?
+What's that for?
 What should you know about it, and what are some of the cool things you can do with it?

 The `package.json` file is kind of a manifest for your project.
 It can do a lot of things, completely unrelated.
-It’s a central repository of configuration for tools, for example.
-It’s also where `[npm](https://flaviocopes.com/npm/)`and `[yarn](https://flaviocopes.com/yarn/)`store the names and versions of the package it installed.
+It's a central repository of configuration for tools, for example.
+It's also where `[npm](https://flaviocopes.com/npm/)`and `[yarn](https://flaviocopes.com/yarn/)`store the names and versions of the package it installed.

 #### The file structure

-Here’s an example package.json file:
+Here's an example package.json file:

 ```
 {